SvenVw/fdm/.changeset/empty-bushes-grow.md

 "@svenvw/fdm-app": patch
 ---

-Fix exception at fertilizer application form when no fertilizer is selected
+Fix exception in fertilizer application form when no fertilizer is selected